The definition of year includes 12 months. While the suggestion is that January is month one and December is month twelve, consider:

 Step Two: How did you get here?

-Take a look at the year just ending and ask:
+Take a look at what is ending and ask:

 Who did you spend time with?